mfaani/code-challenges/Tips and Notes/Cracking/readme.md

  -  **Not every manager/lead is the same**.
 Some leads will come and check on you and help you out upon a tiny show of weakness, for others you need to be very articulate with their time.
 You just have to adapt on day one.
 Possibly even asking these questions from your manager/lead would save you a lot of headache.
  -  **Not sitting down enought with Product members**.
 Building relationship is a 2-way thing.
 And if they're not creating tickets in a way you need, then sit down with them and discuss things. e.g. rather than saying updaing a random flag, mentioning that's a config or firebase feature flag, helps.
 Basically ask them to be explicit.

+## Leadership
+- Instead of suggesting ideas and never following up for them to happen: I created (epic) tickets, added justification and pulled them into the sprint.
+- I created a channel where everyone can share their thoughts
+- I mentored folks
+- I've faciliated a brown bag at work and ask folks to come and do the talks.
+- I give thanks/shout outs/ encouragements publicly but also I give feedback to folks on stuff.
+   - Proper communication for making engineer initiatives happen and proper communication of a heavily product heave focused team:
+   - This is the **complexity of our stuff**, there's multiple devices, accounts, flows, identification methods and its complex.
+   - list down everything with everyone
+   - sit down with product
+   - inform them of the benefits of why getting this right
+   - communicate with them the time that we need and the duration that we can't take in new features...
+   - have direct contanct in a meeting with the PM.
+It shouldn't be someone passing the info around and it shouldn't be in a private conversation
+ - Not properly communicating to manager/PM but then later spending time on stuff I thought was severly necessary.
+Like I should have more trust in myself that my decisions are right.
+Because more than often I've ended up doing that work later when my memory wasn't fresh and it had become a priority and then things got rushed...

 ### Questions to ask from interviewer: